Irogerd/3d_reconstruction/README.md

   Input params:

-    N - number of elements in each dimention
+    N - number of elements in each dimension

+    M - number of projections per each direction

     angles - 2D array N_anglesx12 of normal vector angles